OlajuwonDele/edge_detection_ros_challenge/README.md

 # Vision Programming Challenge

-## Introduction
-Thank you for agreeing to spend your time solving this programming challenge in the vision domain for us.
-We will evaluate your solution based on accuracy, code quality, and how clearly you describe your technique.

 ## Problem Statement
 This task attempts to gain a better understanding of your knowledge of computer vision as well as your programming capability.
 Edge detection is a preliminary but important step in computer vision.
 The goal of this challenge is to detect the edges of a checkboard and highlight them with a green line superimposed on the image.